 Let's say you have difficulty getting some precise details from the client.
-This is because he is not a technician at all, or just explaining to you some real case scenarios in a specific domain like fintech.
-However, you don't understand them, no matter how much research you put into them.
+This is because he is either a non-technician at all, or just explaining some real case scenarios in a specific domain like fintech.
+However, you don't understand them, no matter how much research you put into that.
 Or your whole team overworks to demonstrate the best delivery they can, but the client complains that your work is slow anyway.

-A skilled project manager should be able to resolve these and many other unique challenges in an elegant way, so both parties are left happy with the result.
-By implementing tried and tested project management techniques that are proven to work, you will contribute to not just your current project's success, but will also get you more confidence when working on each next project.
+Skilled project managers should be able to resolve these and many other unique challenges in an elegant way, so that both parties are left happy with the result.
+By implementing tried and tested project management techniques that are proven to work, you will contribute to not just your current project's success, but will also get more confidence when working on each next project.

 An ideal project management technique - can one size fit all?